-Mumbai: Irked by the police’s alleged attempt to malign the Muslim community through an internal circular, a social organisation will lodge a complaint with Mumbai Police later today before taking legal action, an official said.
+Mumbai, April 2 (IANS) Irked by the police’s alleged attempt to malign the Muslim community through an internal circular, a social organisation will lodge a complaint with Mumbai Police later Tuesday before taking legal action, an official said.

 The complaint by the Jamaat-e-Islami Hind (JeIH), to be handed over in a day or so, will seek to know from police on what evidence did they point a finger of suspicion at Girls Islamic Organisation (GIO), which imparts Quran teachings and self-development training to Muslim girls, said JeIH secretary Aslam Gazi.

 “If they have any such material, they must prove it, otherwise tender a proper apology.
 If they don’t, then we shall initiate legal action against the police department,” Gazi told IANS.